Sakthiveel/local-key-value-DB/README.md

 1. **Seperate Go Channel**: Currently I am using only one Go channel for processing every db operation.
 But we can extend  by creating seperate Go Channels for different operation type , of course will need to make sure about synchronization .Thus we can increase the overall system throughput.

-1. **File Writing Optimization**: Currently, every operation modifies the in-memory data structure and overwrites the file with the updated content.
+2. **File Writing Optimization**: Currently, every operation modifies the in-memory data structure and overwrites the file with the updated content.
 A potential improvement is to switch to using a binary file format, which would allow appending new entries instead of overwriting the file every time.
 While this would help improve performance and reduce file I/O overhead, I am not yet familiar with binary file formats, so further research is required before implementing this change.

+3. **Update Operation**: This can be implmented easily.

 # Note